The Cost of Divorce: 5 Things You Need to Know About Divorce and Your Finances

 2. Can Damage Long-term Financial Stability

-As a married couple, you and your spouse shared the financial responsibility of things that may have included, cost of living, education for your children, a mortgage on your home, car payments, etc. When you choose to divorce, however, that means carrying the burden of these expenses alone.
-The costs can be staggering and without prior planning, they can swiftly consume your salary and savings.
+As a married couple, you and your spouse shared the financial responsibility of things that may have included, cost of living, education for your children, a mortgage on your home, car payments, etc. When you choose to divorce, however, that means you will each have to carry the burden of some of these expenses alone.
+These costs can be staggering and without prior planning, they may swiftly consume your salary and savings.

 To plan for these inevitable costs, it is important to keep detailed, well-documented records of your individual finances, including your credit score.
-Remember to factor in the cost of child support, lawyer fees, and other professionals you hired throughout the divorce process.
+Remember to factor in the cost of child support, lawyer fees, and other professionals you will have to hire throughout the divorce process.